 - Some industry professionals recommend using painters tape but most don’t.
 When we train the painters we hire, we don’t use it.
 However, DIYs may be more comfortable using tape.
 The way to use it is to apply it in long strips that overlap and press down firmly to ensure you have a smooth line.

 - Tools that you can expect to use when prepping any typical room: sandpaper, patcing knife, and a lint free rag.
 You may need wood filler and caulk that can be painted if you’re also prepping trim.

 - Tools that you may need during painting a typical room: Paint (obviously), stirring stick, a paint can opener, brushes, small container for your brush work, everything related to rollers – roller cover, trays etc. Painters tape, drop cloth are essentials as well.
-You will need similar items for commercial painting projects as well.

 - Some individuals like to use 5-in-1 tools – these are nifty little things that can be used to open cans, expose cracks for repair, scrape paint and clean rollers.